SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Overview_of_the_Dashboards_app_UI.md

   - **Clear all**: Only displayed if the dashboard contains at least one feed.
 Clears the selection of all the feeds in the dashboard.

-  - **PDF**: Only displayed in read mode.
+  - **PDF**: Available from DataMiner 10.2.12/10.3.0 onwards.
+Only displayed in read mode.
 Allows you to export the dashboard as a PDF file.

   - **Share** or **Start sharing**: Allows you to share the dashboard using the DataMiner Cloud Platform.
 See [Sharing a dashboard](xref:Sharing_a_dashboard).
 This feature is only available in read mode, if the DataMiner Agent is connected to the cloud.
 See [Connecting your DataMiner System to the cloud](xref:Connecting_your_DataMiner_System_to_the_cloud).